Updated March 2020

 - Offer a mechanism for attaining and recording professional development experiences

 - Sustain the broad recognition and value of CEP certifications

 Certification can be maintained by participating in professional development and learning activities that allows certification holders to earn Professional Development Units (PDUs) that fulfill the continuing certification requirements and ultimately help CEPs grow and develop as practitioners.
 Because each individual has unique professional needs and desires, our continuing certification requirements are designed to be flexible so that they can be adapted to those needs and allow individuals to customize their activities and developmental path.
-For example, relevant qualifying activities may include not only formal trainings but also mentoring activities, program sustaining activities, service to the field, peer review for the credentialing program, and earning additional micro-credentials.
-More information on how to earn and track PDUs for continuing certification will be forthcoming in 2020.
+For example, relevant qualifying activities may include not only formal trainings but also mentoring activities, program sustaining activities, service to the field, peer review for the credentialing program, and earning additional core competency credentials.
+More information on how to earn and track PDUs for continuing certification will be forthcoming in 2021.

 Managing Impartiality in the Credentialing Process

 All individuals approved to review and evaluate credential applications are required to complete conflict of interest agreement forms (see appendix) designed to identify potential sources of conflict and ensure impartiality in the review and evaluation process.
 In addition, reviewers as well as advisory board members are required to sign confidentiality agreements.

 Professional development training providers who wish to be approved to provide preparatory training for one or more of the core competency credentials must apply to Campus Compact for approval.
 Decisions to approve trainings will be made by Campus Compact staff based on the quality of the training content, the qualifications and skill of the facilitator(s), and the extent to which the content directly relates to the core competencies of the credential to which it applies.
 Note: Participation in trainings is not required for individuals wishing to earn credentials but may be useful as a means of enhancing knowledge, skills, and experience in specific competency areas.